mrklein/openfoam-os-x/README.md

 OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

+## Aug.
+10, 2020

+Added OpenFOAM 8 and OpenFOAM v2006 patches.

+In case of OpenFOAM 8 it is simple adaptation of the previous patch.

+For OpenFOAM v2006 due to external modules it was necessary to make more changes:
+- Changed ADIOS configuration logic (`has_adios` script).
+Instead of looking for header and library, look up `adios2-config` utility and check if cxx-flags and cxx-libs are not empty.
+- Avalanche defines `ntohl` inline function, yet does not check it is already defined.
+So on OS X compilation stops with rather misleading messages about missing braces.
+- `OpenQBBM` module uses obsolete `gamma` function.
+Decided to change it into `tgamma`. *NOTE!* Maybe it should be changed to `lgamma` instead, if original author meant to calculate logarithm of gamma (as in glibc).

 ## Apr.
 9, 2020

 Updated version OpenFOAM(R) 5.x, 6, and 7 patches.
 Added OpenFOAM(R) v1912 patch.
 Notes: